-The interplay between METRO CONNECTS, the implementation program, Metro's Service Guidelines, local land use and comprehensive plans, and the service change process is shown in Figure 24 on page 81.
+The interplay between METRO CONNECTS, the Implementation Development Program, Metro's Service Guidelines, local land use and comprehensive plans, and the service change process is shown in Figure 24, on page 81.

-Implementation Program
+METRO CONNECTS Development Implementation Program

-To make the METRO CONNECTS vision a reality, Metro would develop a rolling six-year implementation program in collaboration with riders, community members, cities, and transportation stakeholders.
+To make the METRO CONNECTS vision a reality, Metro would develop a rolling six-year Implementation Development Program in collaboration with riders, community members, cities, and transportation stakeholders.

-King County would use the implementation program to coordinate internally and with jurisdictions to deliver the near-term service changes, complementary capital investments, and other program and policy work needed to support the METRO CONNECTS vision.
+King County would use the METRO CONNECTS Implementation Development Program to coordinate internally and with jurisdictions to deliver the near-term service changes, complementary capital investments, and other program and policy work needed to support the METRO CONNECTS vision.
 Decisions to make changes to the transit network would be made through our existing service change process, which includes extensive public engagement prior to the King County Council's adoption of service change ordinances.
 The needs identified in the program would inform and be informed by our biennial budgets.

 Each of the project areas in METRO CONNECTS would require more detailed analysis and consideration as we move toward project delivery.
-For example, the implementation program would help Metro coordinate construction of a new bus-only lane where a RapidRide alignment has been planned, or begin early conversations with Sound Transit around transit hubs where we know passenger volumes will grow.
+For example, the Implementation Development Program would help Metro coordinate construction of a new bus-only lane where a RapidRide alignment has been planned, or begin early conversations with Sound Transit around transit hubs where we know passenger volumes will grow.

-In some cases, the implementation program will suggest the need for new research, feasibility analysis, or other study of topics like enhanced data collection systems, new customer information tools, fare integration opportunities, or application of emerging technology.
+In some cases, the Implementation Development Program will suggest the need for new research, feasibility analysis, or other study of topics like enhanced data collection systems, new customer information tools, fare integration opportunities, or application of emerging technology.